 Enjoy a Crisp Fall Day in Town

-If you’re looking for a cozy autumn day, Crawford County has so many ways to make it one to remember.
+If you’re seeking a cozy autumn day, Crawford County has countless ways to make it unforgettable.
 Grab apple cider or hot chocolate at one of the local cafes like Pampered Palate Cafe & Bistro, French Creek Coffee & Tea Co., Cup N Spoon or JT’s Coffee & Tea Corner.
 Once you have your warm drink, explore some of the great shops and urban neighborhoods to find festive fall decor, enjoy locally-made seasonal treats or shop for scarves, wraps and other cool-weather clothing.

 Visit the sister-owned Woolen Mill Clothier to find high-quality clothing items and receive high-quality service from their wonderful employees!
 Also check out fall clothing, accessories and home decor at the always-trendy and bold Chateau Christine.
 Dress up your home for fall by visiting French Creek Framing & Fine Art or Trolley Antiques; and grab a fall treat like pumpkin bars at Save Room for Dessert or coffee shortbread and pumpkin whoopie pies at Kristen’s Cookies!
 There are countless ways to celebrate fall.